alexnthnz/notification-system/README.md

 - Add notification templates with variables
 - Implement webhook delivery confirmations
 - Add notification scheduling and batching
+- Add authentication and authorization to gRPC API
+- Implement streaming APIs for real-time updates

 ## Contributing
 Contributions are welcome!
 Follow these steps: